 Call centers involve more than a room full of phones and people to answer them.

-Effective call centers that contribute to your company’s bottom line require a balance and blend of many important components, most of which will require constant development.
+Effective call centers that contribute to your company’s bottom line require a balance and blend of many essential components, most of which will require constant development.
 Let’s review these components below.

 1. Establish the purpose of your call center.

-Before you dive into hiring, training, and technology, start with this simple question: “Why?”
+Before diving into hiring, training, and technology, start with this simple question: “Why?”